Forward modeling of galaxy populations for cosmological redshift distribution inference: Case study II: VVDS

 Similar to GAMA, the VIMOS VLT Deep Survey (VVDS; \citealp{lefevre2013}) is a spectroscopic survey designed to have simple photometric target selection.
 We focus on VVDS-\emph{Wide}, which covers 8.7 square degrees and obtained spectra for $25\,805$ galaxies down to $I < 22.5$.

 We take photometry in the $BVRI$ bands for VVDS-\emph{Wide}, which were obtained with the CFH12K camera at CFHT.
 The main selection is performed in the $I$-band, with spectra obtained for objects with $17.5 < I < 22.5$.
 The imaging survey is sufficiently deep (limiting magnitude of $I = 24.8$) to ensure $100\%$ completeness down to $I = 22.5$ for the spectroscopic sample.
 Star-galaxy separation was performed on the spectra, so no other photometric cuts were performed.
-Success rates for obtaining spectroscopic redshifts were uniform and $\simeq 1$ over the relevant redshift range, except far out in the tail ($z\gtrsim 1.25$) where they dropped steadily to around 0.6 (this affects $<$ 1\% of objects in the sample). \\ \\
+We selected only galaxies with redshift quality flags of 3 or 4 ($>95\%$ probability to obtain a correct redshift according to \citealp{lefevre2013}).
+The relevant information for modeling any correlations between the assessed reliability and redshift in detail is not publicly available for this catalog, and hence we make no attempt to model this implicit selection effect.
+However, Fig. 13 in \cite{lefevre2013} for the VVDS-{\it Deep} sample in the same magnitude range suggests that the spectroscopic success rate for this subsample is expected to be roughly uniform up to $z\simeq1$ and drop thereafter.
+This only impacts $\sim 1-2\%$ of the sample, in a regime where photometric selection is expected to strongly dominate in any case.
+Hence we do not expect a significant impact on our results from the redshift dependence of the spectroscopic success rate. \\ \\